PKP class EN57: EN57AL, EN57AKW, EN57AKD, EN57AKŚ, EN57AP, EN57FPS

 From 2011 to 2018, rebuilds into EN57AL (+ ALc & ALd), EN57AKW, EN57AKD, EN57AKŚ, EN57AP and EN57FPS took place in the same range or similar to the above-mentioned EN57AKŁ.
 They are given various designations: EN57AL (the letter L was initially supposed to symbolise Lubelskie, now this designation can also be found on rebuilt Dolnośląskie, Mazowieckie, Opolskie, Pomorskie and Podlaskie units), EN57AKW (letter W symbolising Wielkopolska) or EN57AKŚ (Ś symbolising Śląskie).
 The original motors are replaced with newer asynchronous ones (in the designation they are symbolised by the letter A), the trains are equipped with air conditioning in both the driver cabs and passenger interiors, ecological toilets in a closed system, blinds in windows, LCD monitors, power sockets and (on many 2013–2018 modernisations) free on-board Wi-Fi.
 Seats are replaced with ergonomic ones, the seating arrangement is changed and trains are equipped with a new braking system, improving the smoothness of driving.
 The AL/ALc/ALd versions for Lubelskie are equipped with on-board ticket machines, while the AKŚ units have on-board vending machines selling snacks and drinks for travellers.

-EN57FPS (Feniks 57) refers to some of the last and most extensive "turbokibel" rebuilds of twenty EN57 units, done by H. Cegelski between 2015 and 2018 under contract by Polski Tabor Szynowy, Polregio and Koleje Śląskie.
+EN57FPS (Feniks 57) refers to some of the last and most extensive "turbokibel" rebuilds of twenty EN57 units, done by H. Cegelski between 2015 and 2018 under contract by Polski Tabor Szynowy, Polregio and Silesian Railways.
 Their top speed was similarly increased to 120 km/h, and their added features are similar to EN57AL, except that they have distinctive grey-coloured base liveries on the front.

-Another one of the last notable "turbokibel" rebuilds was EN57-1785, which was purchased by ZNTK "Mińsk Mazowiecki" SA from Koleje Mazowieckie as a surplus trainset in May 2018 and subsequently rebuilt into EN57ALc-1785.
+Another one of the last notable "turbokibel" rebuilds was EN57-1785, which was purchased by ZNTK "Mińsk Mazowiecki" SA from Masovian Railways as a surplus trainset in May 2018 and subsequently rebuilt into EN57ALc-1785.
 The rebuilt, estimated at a cost of just over PLN 12 million, was said to be the most expensive rebuild of a single EN57 trainset ever.
 The unit was subsequently handed over to the ownership of the Marshal's Office of the Warmian–Masurian Voivodeship in October 2018, who then contracted out its operations to Polregio.